Inference in Predictive Quantile Regressions

 The final two rows report the Bonferroni confidence interval for the slope coefficient $\gamma_1(\tau)$ obtained by inverting the switching-FM test.
 When the lower bound is positive, i.e., $\underline{\gamma}_1(\tau)>0$, the switching-FM test rejects the null hypothesis of no predictability against $H_A: \gamma_1(\tau)>0$ at the 5\% significance level.
 Similarly, an upper bound below zero, $\overline{\gamma}_1(\tau)<0$, implies a left-sided rejection at the 5\% significance level.
 The cases for which either occurs are marked in bold.

 The test results for the dividend-price ratio show an interesting pattern across quantiles. \citet{Goyal:Welch:2008} have argued that in-sample mean-predictability from the dividend price ratio is heavily reliant on observations from the oil crisis period of the early 1970s and disappears in later samples.
 Similarly, our switching-FM predictive quantile test is unable to reject the null hypothesis of no median predictability using the dividend price ratio (top panel).
-In fact, as previously noted by \citet{Cenesizoglu:Timmermann:08}, even the standard quantile test shows very little evidence of predictability at the center of the distribution.
-Given the robustness properties of quantile regression, this lends additional support to \citet{Goyal:Welch:2008}'s earlier results.
+Given the robustness of quantile regression, this lends additional support to \citet{Goyal:Welch:2008}'s earlier results.

-It would, nonetheless, be premature to conclude that the dividend-price ratio lacks useful predictive content for returns.
+It would nonetheless be premature to conclude that the dividend-price ratio lacks useful predictive content for returns.
 In fact, the switching-FM test shows it to be predictive for the upper shoulder of the return distribution.
 An increase in the dividend price ratio corresponds to a larger right shoulder and tail for the return distribution.
-Since the left shoulder is insignificant, the overall predictive pattern differs from that of a pure increase in volatility, but is in line with the informal notion that a low market valuation (low price relative to dividend) may set the stage for future market rallies.
-For example, valuations may be low during a ``bear'' market and the right shoulder of the distribution may reflect the possibility of a strong market recovery.
+Since the left shoulder is insignificant, the overall predictive pattern differs from that of a pure increase in volatility but is in line with the informal notion that a low market valuation (low price relative to dividend) may set the stage for future market rallies.
+For example, valuations may be low during a ``bear'' market, and the right shoulder of the distribution may reflect the possibility of a strong market recovery.